algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 - **Speed variations:**
   - The speed of Pinky is constant and follows the Ghost speed table across the different levels
 - **Pac-Man targetting:**
-  - When Pinky is in chase mode, he looks for Pac-Man position and orientation, and he targets the tile situated four tiles ahead of Pac-Man current position.<br>This behaviour works for the right, left and down position.
-However, due to an overflow error, when Pac-Man faces up Pinky targets 4 tiles ahead and 4 tiles to the left of him.
+  - When Pinky is in chase mode, it looks for Pac-Man position and orientation, and it targets the tile situated four tiles ahead of Pac-Man current position.<br>This behaviour works for the right, left and down position.
+However, due to an overflow error, when Pac-Man faces up Pinky targets 4 tiles ahead and 4 tiles to the left of it.
 Even if this behaviour is unintentional, we should reproduce it to have a faithful Pac-Man clone.

 <p align="center"><img src="../pictures/pinky-targeting.png" alt="pac-man gif" width="250"></p>